 As I mentioned at the start of this article, your website is different from your blog, even though they may reside in the same place and ride on top of the same platform.
 Your website is your marketing material, your current persona as an author.
 Your blog is your dynamic persona, your stream of thought, and your way of communicating with your readers and peers.

-The good thing about WordPress and all of the other content management systems is integrating website capabilities with blog capabilities.
+The good thing about WordPress and other content management systems is integrating website capabilities with blog capabilities.
 The beauty is that they both share the same theme and framework.
 This means that you don’t have to do the work twice.
 Once your website is up, your blog is up, too, whether you choose to use it or not.

 I will not focus on the blog portion, as this is not in this article’s scope.
 I will tackle that in a future post.